learnbyexample/learn_gnuawk/gnu_awk.md

 banana

 $ # print lines only if last field is a negative number
-$ # recall that default action is to print contents of $0
+$ # recall that default action is to print the contents of $0
 $ awk '$NF<0' table.txt
 blue cake mug shirt -7

-$ # change 'b' to 'B' only for first field
+$ # change 'b' to 'B' only for the first field
 $ awk '{gsub(/b/, "B", $1)} 1' table.txt
 Brown bread mat hair 42
 Blue cake mug shirt -7